 FreshSplash/Getty Images

-Flexibility and strength exercises are key to relieving hip pain.
-Although these exercises may result in temporary discomfort, they should not cause or aggravate pain.
+Although these exercises may result in temporary discomfort, they should not cause or aggravate hip pain.
 If an exercise causes pain, stop doing it or try going at a slower or gentler pace.

-Individuals who have recently had a hip replacement should consult a doctor or physical therapist before performing any of the exercises below.
+Anyone who has recently had a hip replacement should consult a doctor or physical therapist before performing any of the exercises below.

 Exercises 1 to 4

-The first four exercises stretch the muscles around the hip joint, which can help reduce stiffness and improve joint mobility.
+The first four exercises stretch the muscles around the hip joint, which may help reduce stiffness and improve joint mobility.

-A person should perform these exercises at times when they are feeling the least amount of pain and stiffness.
-A good time to do them is after a warm shower or bath when the muscles are most relaxed.
+People should perform these exercises when they are feeling minimal pain and stiffness.
+A good time to do them is after a warm shower or bath, when the muscles are most relaxed.

-The aim of these exercises is to strengthen the hip muscles to better support the hip joint, which can help relieve pain.
+These exercises aim to strengthen the hip muscles to better support the hip joint, which may help relieve pain.

 Resistance training is a form of exercise for developing muscular strength.
-In resistance training, a person uses either low weights or their body mass to create resistance for their muscles to work against.
+In resistance training, people use either light weights or their body mass to create resistance for their muscles to work against.

 Healthy aging resources